Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 max.
 FAST - MODE I C BUS DEVICES
 2
-UM10204 All information provided in this document is subject to legal disclaimers. © NXP Semiconductors N.V.
-2014.
-All rights reserved

 <!-- *P58* of 64 -->
 [P58]: #P58
 <a id="P58"></a>

-The switched pull-up circuit in Figure 44 is for a supply voltage of V DD = 5 V ± 10 % and a maximum capacitive load of 400 pF.
+The switched pull-up circuit in [Figure 44] is for a supply voltage of V DD = 5 V ± 10 % and a maximum capacitive load of 400 pF.
 Since it is controlled by the bus levels, it needs no additional switching control signals.
 During the rising/falling edges, the bilateral switch in the HCT4066 switches pull-up resistor R p2 on/off at bus levels between 0.8 V and 2.0 V.